 Here at UK Gaming Computers we are getting rather a lot of Nvidia RTX 3000 "Ampere" series inquiries ever since they were announced so have decided to consolidate all our information into a now not so quick FAQ article here to help answer and questions you may have.
-Please take the time to read all of the information in this article to understand the situation, which has made front page BBC news, that all retailers and system builders face when it comes to supply of these most awesome new graphics cards.
+Please take the time to read all of the information in this article to understand the situation, which has made front page BBC news, that all retailers and system builders face when it comes to supply of these most awesome new and now older model graphics cards.

 TLDR - All Nvidia GeForce and AMD Radeon Graphics cards are in very short supply worldwide, if you place an order with us that has a Nvidia GeForce or AMD Radeon graphics card then there is the potential for a delay to an order.
 Nvidia/AIB's/UK Gaming Computers can't make it go any faster as demand is simply outstripping supply, the entire market is suffering from unprecedented stock shortages, we are not told we will get stock until literally a day or two before delivery, alternatives are also limited as they too are in short supply.
 Every retailer and system builder is in the same boat.